Crime in Latvia: Homicide

-In 2020, a study conducted by Eurostat revealed that the three Baltic states had the highest homicide rates in the European Union in that year, with the homicide rate of Latvia being 4.9 per 100,000 people, followed by Lithuania (3.5) and Estonia (2.8).

-Latvia also had the highest proportion of women as homicide victims among EU countries (60%, compared to an EU average of 37%).
-In 2023, Latvia recorded 79 homicides that were committed with intent, lower than the all-time high of 100 homicides per year from 2016 to 2018 but still higher than other European nations such as Finland, Greece, and Slovakia.
+A 2020 study conducted by Eurostat revealed that the three Baltic states recorded the highest homicide rates in the European Union that year, with Latvia leading at 4.9 per 100,000 people, followed by Lithuania (3.5) and Estonia (2.8).
+Latvia also recorded the highest proportion of female homicide victims among EU nations at 60%, compared to the EU average of 37%.
+In 2023, Latvia recorded 79 intentional homicides; while lower than the peak annual averages of 100 recorded between 2016 and 2018, this figure remains higher than regional neighbors like Finland, Greece, and Slovakia.

-In 2024 alone, 67 individuals had been murdered, of which 42 were considered homicides, with the remaining 25 considered intentional infliction of grievous bodily harm resulting in the victim's death.
-The Public Broadcasting of Latvia also reports that the majority of the victims (72%) and perpetrators involved in such crimes are male.
+In 2024, 67 individuals were killed; 42 cases were classified as homicides, while the remaining 25 were classified as intentional grievous bodily harm resulting in death.
+Data from the Public Broadcasting of Latvia indicates that the majority of both victims (72%) and perpetrators in these violent crimes are male.

 Drug trafficking and usage

-According to Euronews, Latvia, along with Italy and the United Kingdom, have the worst rankings in drug usage; in Latvia, 9.1% of all adults were reported to have regularly used psychoactive substances such as opioids, cocaine, and amphetamines.
-The most common illicit drug used by Latvians is cannabis, used by young adults aged 15–34, and specifically by males, though drug usage is on the rise in both young adult and adult age groups in their 30s and 40s.
-Cocaine and ecstasy are also commonly used by Latvians.
-Latvia is a major transit hub for the trade in heroin, which is controlled primarily by Russian organised crime groups.
-Drug trafficking is also common in Latvia.
-Drug usage skyrocketed following the dissolution of the Soviet Union and the independence of Latvia, and by 2002 it had approached levels comparable to those seen in Western Europe.
+According to Euronews, Latvia, along with Italy and the United Kingdom, ranks among the highest in Europe for serious drug usage; 9.1% of Latvian adults are reported to regularly use psychoactive substances such as opioids, cocaine, and amphetamines.
+The most common illicit substance used in Latvia is cannabis, primarily consumed by young adults aged 15–34, particularly males.
+However, overall drug consumption has seen an upward trend expanding into demographics in their 30s and 40s.
+Cocaine and ecstasy are also frequently used.
+Geographically, Latvia serves as a transit hub for the heroin trade, which is primarily driven by regional organized crime syndicates.
+Drug usage escalated sharply following the dissolution of the Soviet Union, reaching levels comparable to Western Europe by 2002.

-Originally, in the 1970s and 80s, drugs were produced at home, but from the 1990s onward, organized crime started manufacturing illegally-produced drugs, like LSD, ecstasy, cocaine and amphetamines.
+During the 1970s and 1980s, illicit substances were predominantly manufactured in small-scale domestic environments.
+From the 1990s onward, organized criminal networks transitioned into large-scale illicit manufacturing of synthetic substances, including LSD, ecstasy, cocaine, and amphetamines.